As specified in RFC 2617

 - Support NTLMv2 on Mac and Linux.
 Our portable NTLM code supports NTLMv1 only.

-- Support GSSAPI on Windows [for MIT KfW or Heimdal]
+- Support GSSAPI on Windows [for MIT Kerberos for Windows or Heimdal]

 - Warn about Basic authentication scheme over unencrypted channels.